braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 #### Targeting
 To begin the rollout of a feature flag, you must choose a particular [segment]({{site.baseurl}}/user_guide/engagement_tools/segments/) of users.

-To filter users out of your target audience, use the **Add Filter** dropdown menu.
-You can add multiple filters to narrow your audience.
+Use the **Add Filter** dropdown menu to filter users out of your target audience.
+Add multiple filters to narrow your audience.

 ![Two dropdown menus.
 The first reads Target Users by Segment.
 The second reads Additional Filters.][3]